An Overview of Permanent Account Number or PAN

 Mandatory paperwork to apply for a PAN Card

 Filing a PAN card application also requires the submission of mandatory paperwork, which goes along with Form 49A or 49AA.
-The section below shows the list of documents that one must share with authority without fail.
+The section below shows the list of necessary papers that one must share with authority without fail.

 Agreement copy or registration number accorded by the Charity Commissioner or Registrar of Co-operative Society.